MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 ## Media traffic: Media Processors geography

 The media traffic flows via components called media processors.
-Media Processors placed in the same datacenters as SIP Proxies.
-Also, there are additional media processors to optimize the media flow.
-For example, now we do not have a SIP Proxy component in Australia (SIP flows via Singapore or Hong Kong) but we do have the Media Processor locally in Australia.
-Need of the Media Processors locally dictated by the latency which we  experience by sending traffic on long distance, for example from Australia to Singapore or Hong Kong.
-While latency in the example of traffic flowing from Australia to Hong Kong or Singapore is acceptable to preserve good call quality for SIP traffic, for Real Time Media traffic it is not.
+Media processors are placed in the same datacenters as SIP proxies.
+Also, there are additional media processors to optimize media flow.
+For example, we do not have a SIP proxy component now in Australia (SIP flows via Singapore or Hong Kong) but we do have the media processor locally in Australia.
+The need for the media processors locally is dictated by the latency which we experience by sending traffic long-distance, for example from Australia to Singapore or Hong Kong.
+While latency in the example of traffic flowing from Australia to Hong Kong or Singapore is acceptable to preserve good call quality for SIP traffic, for real-time media traffic it is not.

 Location of the media processors: